A. SEQR and the National Environmental Policy Act (NEPA)

 4. What responsibilities do state and local agencies have under SEQR when a project is subject to NEPA review?

 In situations where federal as well as state or local governments are involved in a project, and the federal agency is reviewing the project under NEPA, the state and local agencies must still satisfy SEQR.
 State and local agencies may use documents produced during a NEPA review as support for their required determinations or findings under SEQR.
-See 617.15.
+See 617.15 (link leaves DEC website.)
 A decision by a federal agency that a project or program is categorically excluded from NEPA review does not eliminate the responsibility of state and local agencies to appropriately classify and, if necessary, review the project or program under SEQR.

 5. If an action has been the subject of a Draft and Final EIS under NEPA, are state and local agencies obligated to prepare a separate EIS under SEQR?